 The future is unwritten — at least that’s what they say — but the past is very much written.
-From a historical perspective, we can learn about what was done and whether or not it worked.
+From a present-day perspective, we can learn about what was done and whether or not it worked.
 In storytelling, historical irony gives your characters perspective.
-It is a very specific type of situational irony so let’s talk about how it can be used effectively.
+It is a very specific type of situational irony so let’s talk about how it can be used effectively with examples from David Fincher, George Lucas, and Guillermo del Toro.

 A Brief Overview